Frequently Asked Questions

 What is the Cyprus Exclusive Economic Zone (EEZ)?

 The Cyprus Exclusive Economic Zone (EEZ) is a maritime area extending 200 nautical miles from the Cypriot coastline where Cyprus has sovereign rights over natural resources.
-The EEZ covers approximately 51,000 km² of the Eastern Mediterranean Sea and is divided into 13 exploration blocks for hydrocarbon licensing.
+Within it, Cyprus has delineated 13 hydrocarbon exploration blocks covering approximately 51,000 km² of the Eastern Mediterranean Sea; the EEZ boundaries with Egypt (2003), Israel (2010) and Lebanon (2025) are set by bilateral median-line agreements.

 How many exploration blocks are there in Cyprus EEZ?

 The Cyprus EEZ is divided into 13 offshore exploration blocks.
-As of 2024, 10 blocks are licensed to international oil companies, while 3 blocks remain open for future licensing rounds.
-Block 12 was the first to be licensed in 2008.
+As of July 2026, seven blocks are licensed to international oil companies (Blocks 5, 6, 7, 8, 10, 11 and 12).
+Blocks 2, 3 and 9 were relinquished in early 2025 when their exploration terms lapsed, and Blocks 1, 4 and 13 remain open — with ExxonMobil and QatarEnergy having signalled interest in Block 4.
+Block 12 was the first to be licensed, in 2008.

 Who regulates oil and gas exploration in Cyprus?